 Then coat both sides of the Mahi Mahi fillets with the oil.

 Now sprinkle both sides of the fish fillets with the seasoning mix.

 Transfer the Mahi Mahi fillets to your air fryer racks or air fryer basket and cook for 7-9 minutes.
 Before serving, let the cooked Mahi Mahi rest for a couple minutes, then enjoy!

-- Cooking times will vary depending on the size of the Mahi Mahi filets that you have and your air fryer - adjust as needed.
+- The cooking time will vary depending on the size of the Mahi Mahi filets that you have and your air fryer - adjust as needed.

 - If you have a rack style air fryer you do not need to flip the fish when cooking it in the air fryer - if you have a basket style air fryer you will need to flip the fish half way through.

-- Don't overlap the fish when you cook it in the air fryer - you want to put the fish in a single layer.
+- For best results don't overlap the fish when you cook it in the air fryer - you want to put the fish in a single layer.